Does Invisalign Really Work Irvine, CA

 One of the many advantages of Invisalign is that it requires minimal lifestyle changes.
 Patients will have to switch out their aligners every one or two weeks, and they will need to come into the office to pick up their new set of aligners every six to eight weeks.
 In most cases, Invisalign patients require fewer orthodontist visits than braces patients.

 Still, there are some things patients should know to complete Invisalign treatment safely.
 They must care for them properly to avoid staining or other undesirable results.
 This involves rinsing the aligners nightly, brushing them gently with a soft-bristled toothbrush to keep them clean.
 If possible, patients should rinse them whenever they take them out.
 As mentioned earlier, patients should only remove aligners when necessary — such as when eating, brushing, or drinking anything other than cool water.
-Patients who play high-contact sports should ask Sedation and Implant Dentistry Irvine if it is safe to keep the aligners in the mouth while playing.
+Patients who play high-contact sports should ask Total Care Implant Dentistry if it is safe to keep the aligners in the mouth while playing.

 “One of the many advantages of Invisalign is that it requires minimal lifestyle changes.”